traintastic/traintastic/manual/traintasticmanual/en-us/loconet.md

 # LocoNet {#loconet}

 LocoNet is a network bus developed by Digitrax inc. in the early 90's for use with their products.
-Nowadays LocoNet is used by multiple vendors, products of different vendors can easily be combined due to the standaard LocoNet bus.
+Nowadays LocoNet is used by multiple vendors, products of different vendors can easily be combined due to the standard LocoNet bus.
 This appendix describes Traintastic's LocoNet implementation details.

 ## Supported LocoNet command stations {#loconet-command-stations}